tudows/PLIM/README.md

 Usage
 ------------------------------
+* Please 'npm install' first to install the necessary node_modules
-* Please rename the "config/xxxConfig - 副本.json" to "config/xxxConfig.json".
+* Please rename the "config/xxxConfig - 副本.json" to "config/xxxConfig.json"
-* Edit the database's ip, port, database, username and password to your owen in the mongodbConfig.json and redisConfig.json.
+* Edit the database's ip, port, database, username and password to your owen in the mongodbConfig.json and redisConfig.json
 * If be necessary, you can change the site port in the globalConfig.json

 **How to use https**